 After focusing on the definition of the manual process in the PDD, a common mistake is to envisage the automated process merely as a linear sequence of work steps.

 This is too simplistic because the objective of the process is to work one case after another, and after completing one case it will need to return to the start position in readiness for the next.
-So the process will need to maintain control over the applications and data it is using, and these reset steps may well involve navigating back to a main menu screen and resetting variables.
+So the process will need to maintain control over the applications and data it is using, and these reset steps may well involve navigating back to the main menu screen and resetting variables.

-At some point the process will also need to break out of this loop, and often this is simply when there are no more cases left to work but the decision could also be made for other reasons, such as when the end of the working day is reached.
+At some point, the process will also need to break out of this loop, and often this is simply when there are no more cases left to work but the decision could also be made for other reasons, such as when the end of the working day is reached.

 It is also likely that there will be additional steps before and after the working loop.
 Examples of preparation steps are things like logging in to applications and gathering input data.
 The finishing steps could be something like logging out and closing down the applications, creating a report or sending an email notification.